njcleri/plots/README.md

-# plotting
+# Plots
-Various code for plots
+A dumping ground for various plotting code.